+- 5.1.43.2 FPT_TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of TSF data. - 5.1.43.3 FPT_TST.1.3 The TSF shall provide authorised users with the capability to verify the integrity of stored TSF executable code.

+5.1.44 FRU_RSA.1 Maximum quotas

+5.1.44.1 FRU_RSA.1.1 The TSF shall enforce maximum quotas of the following resources: [assignment: controlled resources] that [selection: individual user, defined group of users, subjects] can use [selection: simultaneously, over a specified period of time].

-- 5.1.36.2 FPT_TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of TSF data. - 5.1.36.3 FPT_TST.1.3 The TSF shall provide authorised users with the capability to verify the integrity of stored TSF executable code. - 5.1.37 FTA_MCS.1 Basic limitation on multiple concurrent sessions - 5.1.37.1 FTA_MCS.1.1 The TSF shall restrict the maximum number of concurrent sessions that belong to the same user. - 5.1.37.2 FTA_MCS.1.2 The TSF shall enforce, by default, a limit of [assignment: one (1)] session per user. - 5.1.38 FTA_SSL.1 TSF-initiated session locking - 5.1.38.1 FTA_SSL.1.1 The TSF shall lock an interactive session after [assignment: time interval of user inactivity] by: - clearing or overwriting display devices, making the current contents unreadable: - disabling any activity of the user's data access/display devices other than unlocking the session. - 5.1.38.2 FTA_SSL.1.2 The TSF shall require the following events to occur prior to unlocking the session: [assignment: events to occur]. - 5.1.39 FTA_SSL.2 User-initiated locking - 5.1.39.1 FTA_SSL.2.1 The TSF shall allow user-initiated locking of the user's own interactive session, by: - a.
+5.1.45 FTA_MCS.1 Basic limitation on multiple concurrent sessions

+- 5.1.45.1 FTA_MCS.1.1 The TSF shall restrict the maximum number of concurrent sessions that belong to the same user. - 5.1.45.2 FTA_MCS.1.2 The TSF shall enforce, by default, a limit of [assignment: one (1)] session per user.

+5.1.46 FTA_SSL.1 TSF-initiated session locking

+- 5.1.46.1 FTA_SSL.1.1 The TSF shall lock an interactive session after [assignment: time interval of user inactivity] by: - clearing or overwriting display devices, making the current contents unreadable; - disabling any activity of the user's data access/display devices other than unlocking the session. - 5.1.46.2 FTA_SSL.1.2 The TSF shall require the following events to occur prior to unlocking the session: [assignment: events to occur].

+5.1.47 FTA_SSL.2 User-initiated locking

+- 5.1.47.1 FTA_SSL.2.1 The TSF shall allow user-initiated locking of the user's own interactive session, by: - a.
 Clearing or overwriting display devices, making the current contents unreadable; - b.
-Disabling any activity of the user's data access/display devices other than unlocking the session.

-5.1.39.2 FTA_SSL.2.2 The TSF shall require the following events to occur prior to unlocking the session: [assignment: events to occur].
+Disabling any activity of the user's data access/display devices other than unlocking the session. - 5.1.47.2 FTA_SSL.2.2 The TSF shall require the following events to occur prior to unlocking the session: [assignment: events to occur].